garystafford/virtual-vehicles-docker/README.md

 The Virtual-Vehicles service containers are built using project's Java 'prod' environment properties files.

 #### Start-Up ####
 Important, after cloning this repository locally, start from this project's root directory to run the following Docker commands.
-The Virtual-Vehicles services images and containers assume you are starting in the project's root folder.
+The Virtual-Vehicles Dockerfiles assume you are in this project's root folder.
 Also, you must run build and run commands in the below order for proper container linking.

 Optionally, you can pre-pull the required Docker images from Docker Hub.
 Otherwise, they will be pulled the first time you run the commands, below.
 ```sh